 No, not at all – we’ll take care of all of that.
 We may just ask you a couple of questions about who your provider is so we can get in touch with them!

-How long does it take for my electricity to transfer to Fused?
+How long does it take for my electricity to transfer to Fused Bills?

-It can take up to 21 days for your electricity to transfer to Fused.
+It can take up to 21 days for your electricity to transfer into Fused Bills name.

 Why have I received an electricity bill from someone else?

-This easiest way to resolve this is to take a photo of the bill and email/WhatsApp it us and we’ll take a look.
+The easiest way to resolve this is to take a photo of the bill and email us and we’ll sort it out firstname.lastname@example.org

 Do I have to give meter readings?